kenatiod/MUT/Understanding Machine Understanding.md

 5. Action: The capacity to plan, execute, and adapt actions in response to goals and environmental conditions.
 This includes skills such as navigation, manipulation, and task planning, as well as the ability to learn from feedback and adjust strategies accordingly [](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2346526/).
 6. Social intelligence: The ability to interpret and respond appropriately to social cues, intentions, and contexts.
 This involves skills such as emotion recognition, perspective-taking, social reasoning, and natural language pragmatics [](https://www.anthropic.com/news/evaluating-ai-systems).

-By assessing performance across these multiple dimensions, the MUT aims to provide a more comprehensive and nuanced picture of an AI's understanding capabilities, beyond what can be gleaned from any single task or ability.
+By assessing performance across these multiple dimensions, the MUTT aims to provide a more comprehensive and nuanced picture of an AI's understanding capabilities, beyond what can be gleaned from any single task or ability.

 ### E.3 -- Task types and evaluation criteria

-To operationalize the assessment of these dimensions of understanding, the MUT incorporates a diverse array of task types and evaluation criteria.
+To operationalize the assessment of these dimensions of understanding, the MUTT incorporates a diverse array of task types and evaluation criteria.
 These include:

 1. Open-ended language tasks: Engaging in freeform dialogue, answering open-ended questions, and generating coherent and contextually appropriate responses.
 Evaluation criteria include relevance, coherence, specificity, and depth of understanding displayed [](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10980701/).
 2. Reasoning problems: Solving logical puzzles, analogical reasoning tasks, and complex problem-solving challenges.
 Evaluation criteria include the ability to provide clear explanations, justify conclusions, and adapt to novel problem variations [](https://positivepsychology.com/emotional-intelligence-theories/).